Global Payroll Explained

 For a global payroll manager aiming to co-ordinate all these ‘local payrolls’ into one ‘global payroll’, it is an extremely complex and taxing job to deliver an accurate gross to net international payroll on time with zero errors.

 A true global payroll solution in the modern age should address this complexity.
-A sophisticated multi-country payroll platform consolidates the data streams, automates the workflows, and standardizes the information to make it simple.
+A sophisticated multi-country payroll platform uses software to consolidate the data streams, automates the workflows, and standardizes the information to make it simple.
 When combined with in-country partners and a dedicated project manager to stay on top of law changes, the result is a perfect international payroll in full compliance on time every month.

 2 Main Types of Global Payroll Providers

-To maintain compliance, stay informed of legislative changes, and work effectively with the local culture, a company delivering an international payroll must have a local presence.
-In today’s global payroll landscape, there are two primary models.
+To maintain compliance, stay informed of legislative changes, and work effectively with the local culture, a company delivering an international payroll must run a consolidated global payroll.
+In today’s global payroll landscape, there are two primary models for operating a unified, consolidated global payroll.

 Wholly Owned Model